52inc/SwiftyGiphy/README.md

 #SwiftyGiphy
 SwiftyGiphy is a library to allow you to easily integrate Giphy image search into your app.

-The library includes a view controller you can present that shows trending Giphy images, and allows search.
+###The library consists of 2 primary components

+1. **SwiftyGiphyViewController**, which provides a simple UI for search, and callbacks for selected images so you can quickly integrate Giphy in to your app.
 The controller also supports paging so your users can contiously scroll and see results.

-The SwiftyGiphy view controller provides a delegate hook so you can be notified of what gif a user has selected.
+2. **SwiftyGiphyAPI**, which provides an API layer to access Giphy.
+This does not require you to use SwiftyGiphyViewController for your UI, and can be used standalone.

 <img src="https://github.com/52inc/SwiftyGiphy/blob/master/Screenshots/TrendingScreenshot.png?raw=true" width=320/>
 <br/>